75 Years of Delivering Audio Solutions

 That evergreen business philosophy has held true for the son of the founder.
 As president and CEO for the past three and a half decades, Digre reflects on his father's words as MISCO celebrates its 75th anniversary in 2024.

-“My parents were very, very innovative,” Digre says.
-“That value of wanting to make things better; better for themselves, better for their family, better for their employees, better for their customers.
+"My parents were very, very innovative," Digre says.
+"That value of wanting to improve things—for themselves, for their family, for their employees, and for their customers.

 "That was a pretty important value for them."

-MISCO’s founders, Cliff and Bernice Digre were married after Cliff returned homeat the end of World War II in Europe, where he served as a radio operator on B-17 bombers.
+MISCO's founders, Cliff and Bernice Digre, were married after Cliff returned home from Europe at the end of World War II, where he served as a radio operator on B-17 bombers.

-As Digre settled back into civilian life, he went to school to learn to repair radios.
-When the speaker of a radio that he and Bernice received as a wedding gift began to sound scratchy, Digre, brought the item to the only speaker repair company in Minnesota.
+As Cliff settled back into civilian life, he went to school to learn to repair radios.
+When the loudspeaker of a radio that he and Bernice received as a wedding gift started to sound scratchy, Cliff took it to Minnesota's only loudspeaker repair company.

-The results were unsatisfactory, leading Digre to realize an opportunity.
+The results were unsatisfactory, leading Cliff to realize an opportunity.
 Together with Bernice, he created the Minneapolis Speaker Reconing Company.

 Gift for Repair Leads to Opportunity

-Customers began to take notice of Digre’s repair work, which actually resulted in better sound than when those speakers were new.
-Soon, Digre transitioned from only speaker repair to speaker manufacturing and began making his own quality product.
+Customers began to notice Cliff's repair work resulted in better sound quality than when those loudspeakers were new.
+Soon, Cliff transitioned from solely repairing loudspeakers to manufacturing his own high-quality products.

-Drive-in movie theaters were hugely popular in 1956 and MISCO was there to bring soundtracks alive with their specially designed and rugged outdoor 4-inch speaker.
+Drive-in movie theaters were hugely popular in 1956, and MISCO was there to bring soundtracks alive with its specially designed and rugged outdoor 4-inch loudspeaker.

-“The values that they had, one of them is trust,” Digre says of his parents.
-“Trust in each other.
-And then building trust with everybody they did business with.”
+"One of the values that they had was trust," Digre says of his parents.
+"Trust in each other.
+And then building trust with everybody they did business with."

 OEM Manufacturing Begins

-The drive-in speaker, durable against environmental elements, also served as an effective communications speaker for the new and growing market of drive-thru restaurants.
-So in the 1980s, MISCO narrowed its focus on original equipment manufacturing sales, or OEM.
+The drive-in loudspeaker also served as an effective communications loudspeaker for the new and growing market of drive-thru restaurants.
+So, in the 1980s, MISCO narrowed its focus to original equipment manufacturing sales or OEM.

 MISCO further refined its design and manufacturing, tailoring products to provide custom audio solutions for medical equipment, aviation, and military applications.

-In 1990, Dan Digre was named president, poised to carry his father’s vision forward.
-And as the turn of the millennium beckoned, MISCO answered; expanding into a new factory in Minneapolis, which opened in 2002.
+In 1990, Dan Digre was named president, poised to carry his father's vision forward.
+As the turn of the millennium beckoned, MISCO answered by expanding into a new factory in Minneapolis, which opened in 2002.

-The new facility allowed for increased capacity and new product innovations, ushering in the era of amplifiers to complement the increasing offering of MISCO speakers.
+The new facility allowed for increased capacity and new product innovations, ushering in the era of amplifiers to complement the increasing offering of MISCO.

 "It was important for us because it allowed us to help a customer create an entire audio system for them to put into their product," Digre says.

-Just one year later, MISCO acquired Oaktron, creating an opportunity to partner with NASA to develop loudspeakers for the Orion spacecraft as part of the Artemis project one day taking humans to Mars.
+Just one year later, MISCO acquired Oaktron, creating an opportunity to partner with NASA to develop loudspeakers for the Orion spacecraft as part of the Artemis project, which will eventually take humans to Mars.

 After moving to its present factory in 2019, MISCO launched ToneSpeak, a premium, American-made line of guitar and bass speakers.
 The company also expanded customized manufacturing with advanced engineering, prototype design using 3D printing, robotic assembly, and increased capabilities to design and build loudspeakers ranging from two to 21 inches in size.